 If you are attacked on another’s property, do you have any legal rights to hold the property owner accountable?
-Alabama’s negligent security laws say that you do.
+The southeast’s negligent security laws say that you do.
 Negligent security is a legal concept few have heard of, but one that everyone should be aware of in the event that an attack happens to them.

 Basically, negligent security cases arise after an attack when it is suspected that unsafe premises failed to deter crime — or in some cases, actually encouraged criminal activity.

 For more information about negligent security lawsuits, please call The Shelnutt & Varner Law Firm at 256-547-4988 to arrange a complimentary review of your case at our office.

 Under premises liability laws, property owners and managers have a legal duty to keep their grounds safe.
 This includes remedying physical hazards like spills, unstable shelving or flooring, broken stairs, and others.
 This also includes maintaining the overall safety of the premises from a standpoint of criminal activity.